cognativ-inc/developers-handbook/react.md

 # React and Next.js

-React, through Next.js, is our defacto frontend library to work on the frontend side.
-We may have projects were we only do React, but in general terms, Next.js will be the base setup.
-Each new project, unless exceptions, should be done on the latest Next.js built.
-Typescript is the base language for coding any frontend application.
+React, specifically through Next.js, is our default frontend library for building user interfaces.
+While there may be projects where we only use React, Next.js will generally serve as the foundation for most setups.
+Unless otherwise specified, each new project should be built using the latest version of Next.js.
+TypeScript is the primary language for coding any frontend application.

-In order to have a good development time with Next.js, we recommend you to bookmark the [Next.js Docs](https://nextjs.org/docs).
+To ensure an efficient development experience with Next.js, we recommend bookmarking the [Next.js Docs](https://nextjs.org/docs).

 ## Components

-To make good components in Next.js, we should respect certain rules:
+To create high-quality components in Next.js, we should adhere to certain guidelines:

 ### Use Functional Components

-Prefer functional components over class components whenever possible.
-They are easier to read, write, and maintain.
+Prefer functional components over class components whenever possible, as they are easier to read, write, and maintain.

 ### Don't use arrow functions

-When creating components, do not use arrow functions, instead, use the standard way to declare functions and export them by default.
+When creating components, avoid using arrow functions.
+Instead, use the standard function declaration, and export the component by default.

 To illustrate, consider the following example: